 Metallurgical testing of mineralization from the YellowJacket, Liberator and Western Zone was begun in Q1 of calendar year 2017.
 The testing included flotation concentration tests of 11 concentration samples, and 5 column leach tests.
 The column leach tests are underway, and results are pending.
 High recovery of gold to concentrate was achieved in all of the 11 concentration samples.
 Following the production of concentrate samples, the sulphide concentrates were re-ground, and then oxidized using Ambient Atmospheric Oxidation (AAO), injected oxygen and, with both Soda Ash and Trona as the neutralizer.
 The oxidized concentrates were then leached with a cyanide solution in bottle roll tests.
-Virtually 100% of the concentrates.
+Virtually 100% of the concentrate was oxidized in the tests, and high proportions of the contained gold were leached from the oxidized concentrates.
 Table 1 summarizes the results of the concentrate testing for the four rock types containing the majority of the sulphide mineralization at NBP for both soda ash and trona as the neutralizing agent.

-Table 1

-North Bullfrog Mill Concentrate AAO Testing
+Table 1 North Bullfrog Mill Concentrate AAO Testing

-Sample Unit Gold Recovery to Concentrate Concentration Ratio (mineralized tonne to concentrate) Post AAO CN Gold Recovery (from concentrate) Overall Gold Recovery (from mineralized tonne)
+Sample Unit Gold Recovery to Concentration Ratio Post AAO CN Overall Gold

+Concentrate (mineralized tonne to Gold Recovery Recovery

+concentrate) (from concentrate) (from mineralized

+tonne)

 Soda Ash

 Sierra Blanca 94% 9:1 99% 93%

 Pioneer Tuff 94% 14:1 100% 94%

 Rhyolite 89% 14:1 100% 89%

 Dacite 88% 5:1 100% 88%

 Trona

 Sierra Blanca 94% 9:1 97% 91%

 Pioneer Tuff 94% 14:1 99% 93%

 Rhyolite 89% 14:1 98% 87%

 Dacite 88% 5:1 99% 87%